nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

-1. Currently, the default parse failure message is displayed when `delete`, `delete_tag`, `undo`, or `redo` is called with an index argument which is non-positive, or greater than `Integer.MAX_VALUE`, 2^31 - 1.
+1. Currently, the default parse failure message is displayed when `delete`, `delete_tag`, `undo`, or `redo` is called with an index argument which is non-positive, or greater than `Integer.MAX_VALUE`, 2^31 - 1.<br>
-A common user complaint is that this leads to confusion, as it does not point out the index argument as a problem - in an often otherwise-correct command.
+A common user complaint is that this leads to confusion, as it does not point out the index argument as a problem - in an often otherwise-correct command.<br>
 We plan to make these error messages mention this cause of failure: `The index entered must be a positive integer below 2^31`.
-3. The Input Log displays commands entered in previous sessions identically to those entered this session.
+3. The Input Log displays commands entered in previous sessions identically to those entered this session.<br>
-This can cause confusion as the `undo` command is able to revert the latter, but not the former, leading to `undo` appearing to fail on commands without an obvious reason.
+This can cause confusion as the `undo` command is able to revert the latter, but not the former, leading to `undo` appearing to fail on commands without an obvious reason.<br>
 We plan to color the Input Log text of commands entered in previous sessions
 <span style="color:#3CDFFF">light blue</span> to distinguish them and indicate them as non-undoable.
 4. The Input Log cannot be cleared from within the program, causing it to grow cluttered over time and increasingly difficult to scroll.
 We plan to add a command `wipelog` to clear the Input Log of its contents.
-5. Command shortcuts can be created with the same name as each other or as existing commands, leading to ambiguous outcomes when these shortcuts are used.
-We plan to disable creating new command shortcuts with the same alias as existing commands or shortcuts; an error message shall be raised to notify the user.
-6. Command shortcuts cannot be deleted from within the program, making it difficult to remove an alias once it is no longer required.
+5. Command shortcuts cannot be deleted from within the program, making it difficult to remove an alias once it is no longer required.
 We plan to add a command to delete such shortcuts: `delete_shortcut SHORTCUT`.
 To avoid making commands inaccessible, shortcuts will only be deletable when more than one alias exists for the command in question; an error message shall be raised otherwise.